Phoebe.

 3. Low-Fi Prototype & Feedback

-Following the user flow, we built out the initial Low-Fi prototype to encapsulate key copoennts of the app at a high level, then gathered feedback through peer reviews to identify areas of improvement and design elements for further iterations.
+Following the user flow, we built out the initial Low-Fi prototype to encapsulate key components of the app at a high level, then gathered feedback through peer reviews to identify areas of improvement and design elements for further iterations.

 4. Hi-Fi Prototype & Usability Testing